 - Crispy edges with buttery and fluffy center: This has always been garlic bread’s main selling point.
 With every crispy bite, you’re welcomed by soft, buttery insides.
 Something that truly melts in your mouth.

 - Garlic flavor: Freshly minced garlic does the trick when it comes to bringing out that bold, garlicky taste.
+You can also use roasted garlic!

 - Crowd favorite: Everybody loves garlic bread.
 Kids, busy folks, and even the elderly.
 Because of that, leftovers are almsot never a problem.